Deltares-research/ResilientPlotterClass/docs_builder/_build/html/_sources/index.rst.txt

 Documentation
 -------------

-The `ResilientPlotterClass`_ is a python package to create resilient plots for geospatial data.
+The `ResilientPlotterClass`_ is a package to create resilient plots for geospatial data.
 This package is a wrapper around the plotting functionalities of `xarray`_, `xugrid`_, `geopandas`_, `matplotlib`_, `contextily`_, `cartopy`_ and `folium`_.

 .. _ResilientPlotterClass: https://github.com/Deltares-research/ResilientPlotterClass